scriptex/sublime-snippets/README.md

 * JS
 * PHP
 * Angular
+* Vue
 * WordPress

 ## Settings

+There are also settings for:

+* Sublime
+* Emmet
+* Prettier
+* ES Lint
+* SCSS Lint

-There are also settings for Sublime, Emmet, Prettier and other plugins and extensions
+and other plugins and extensions